TinyPedal/TinyPedal/docs/customization.md

     display_scale
 Set plot display scale.
 Default scale is `2`.
 Minimum scale is limited to `1`.

+Note, when `high DPI scaling` mode is enabled on high resolution (2k or 4k) screen, the widget base size will also be scaled up according to system's DPI setting, which may result larger plot even when `display_scale` is set to `1`.
+If smaller plot size is preferred, manually disable `high DPI scaling` mode via `Scale` button on main window status bar.

     show_inverted_pedal
 Invert pedal range display.